Work location independent!

 This section is in the community area, often filled with people who want to split the gas to head to a destination, but also filled with people who truly need a ride service.

-If you have a good vehicle, or better yet a cool and reliable one, you can help people who don’t have transportation or have some kind of extenuating circumstance that prevents them from using the bus, Uber, or any other form of transit they could just buy from an existing service.
+If you have a good vehicle, you can help people who don’t have transportation or have some kind of extenuating circumstance that prevents them from using the bus, Uber, or any other form of transit they could just buy from an existing service.
 They might have a pet, there might be several people needing to go somewhere, or there might be an emergency.
 This is your chance to offer a professional pitch and take care of it for them.

 Don’t undersell yourself.
 Ubers and taxis make as much $1 per mile and don’t like to go very far from their base.
 To go a couple hours away can easily make you $100 or more for the right circumstance.